neurofractal/PACmeg/README.md

     'sub-15','sub-16'};
 ```

+Fieldtrip version 20161024 was used during data analysis, and can be downloaded from the /fieldtrip folder.

 ## Analysis should be performed in the following order:

 * [1_preprocessing_elektra_frontiers_PAC.m](https://github.com/neurofractal/sensory_PAC/blob/master/1_preprocessing_elektra_frontiers_PAC.m) = this script performs simple preprocessing steps and removes bad trials